yunaranyancat/musubi/index.md

 Follow me on [github](https://github.com/yunaranyancat) or [tweet](https://twitter.com/yunaranyancat) me something interesting.

-If you like my contents and want to know how you can support me, you can buy me a coffee!
+If you like my content and want to know how you can support me, you can buy me a coffee!
 Just click the coffee button on the lower right side of the page.
 Thank you again for your support!